 7) Relevant legal and ethical concepts in the care of Hispanic/Latino patients.

-c.
 Practice-based Learning and Improvement – This is a critical skill in a language course to enable the student to accurately self-assess and accept constructive feedback regarding his/her abilities to enable safe, competent patient care in the student’s non-native language (i.e., Spanish).
 Heritage speakers who grew up fully or partially speaking Spanish also benefit from learning to apply Spanish skills to medical contexts.

 1) Sets clear learning goals, pursues them, and continuously integrates knowledge gained and applies it to improve medical care.
 Each student will complete a pre-course assessment evaluation to help them to understand their pre-course general and medical Spanish competency and their personal objectives for improvement.